jeff5/demo-jython-slim-gradle/README.md

 PS demo-jython-slim-gradle> .\app\build\install\app\bin\app
 42
 ```
+If you think the word `app` appears too many times in this command,
-You can run the application directly with Gradle:
+you can run the application directly with Gradle:
 ```
 PS demo-jython-slim-gradle> .\gradlew --console=plain  app:run
 ...